-Recently, various state governments have announced farm loan waiver worth Rs.
+Recently, various state governments have announced farm loan waivers worth Rs.
 850 million.
 This can negatively impact banks’ credit offtake (commercial loans) and cause further stress and amount to another agrarian crisis.

 What is a farm loan waiver?